OscarAkaElvis/PMKID_PoC/README.md

 # PMKID_PoC
-This repository contains some files used for tha PMKID PoC
+This repository contains some files used for the PMKID PoC